creaven/miftree/Docs/Core/Mif.Tree.md

 * forest        - (*boolean*: defaults to false) if true tree don't have root node.
 * animateScroll - (*boolean*: defaults to true) animate scrollTo function.
 * height        - tree node height.
+* expandTo      - (*boolean*: defaults to true) if true loaded nodes with expandTo property set to true will be shown using expandTo function.

 ### Events: